Wartsila: not talking with Rolls-Royce, plans own acquisitions

-HELSINKI The head of ship and power plant engine maker Wartsila (WRT1V.HE) said it was not currently in talks with British engineering company Rolls-Royce (RR.L), which previously approached the Finnish firm for a possible acquisition.
+HELSINKI Jan 29 The head of ship and power plant engine maker Wartsila said it was not currently in talks with British engineering company Rolls-Royce, which previously approached the Finnish firm for a possible acquisition.

 Wartsila Chief Executive Bjorn Rosengren said the company was planning acquisitions of its own and has identified a number of targets for possible deals.